eo-tools/eozilla/docs/contributing.md

 ## Contributions

-The S2GOS client project welcomes contributions of any form as long as you respect our
+The Eozilla project welcomes contributions of any form as long as you respect our
 [code of conduct](https://github.com/eo-tools/eozilla/blob/main/CODE_OF_CONDUCT.md)
 and follow our